caseit-tech-director/caseit-web-netlify/site/content/hiring/_index.md

 ---
 title: We Are Hiring!
 description: >-
-  Join the CaseIT 2021 Organizing Committee to challenge yourself, apply innovation, and bring enthusiasm to the CaseIT team.

   Do you have what it takes?
 We know you do.

+  Applications are now open.
+Challenge yourself, inspire innovation, and bring your enthusiasm to the CaseIT 2021 team.

   Apply by September 28, 11:59 PM.